gplepage/vegas/doc/source/tutorial.rst

 and numbers, but not between :class:`gvar.GVar`\s and other :class:`gvar.GVar`\s.
 It also supports ``log``, ``sqrt`` and ``exp`` of :class:`gvar.GVar`\s, but not trig functions
 --- for these install the lsqfit package.
-Also the
+Most importantly
-multi-integrand method :meth:`vegas.Integrator.multi`
+|vegas| will not provide correlation information for
-requires the :class:`gvar.GVar` from ``lsqfit``; the substitute doesn't work for that method.
+integrals of array-valued integrands unless the :mod:`gvar` module is available.